fvrests/lavender/terms-of-use.md

 ## Limitation of Liability

 The developer of this extension is not liable for any special, incidental or consequential damage caused to the user by using this product.

-You must include a link to the Privacy Policy in the Chrome Web Store Dashboard and in the product inline installation page.